AndrewEhlo/test-local-run/README.md

 - `backend` folder: Dockerfile for the backend component
 - `frontend` folder: Dockerfile for the frontend component
 - `scripts` folder: Scripts used by the main script
-- `VirtoLocal.ps1`: Script to start and stop a VirtoCommerce solution
+- `build-VC-solution.ps1`: Script to build docker images for backend and frontend
+- `start-VC-solution.ps1`:

 ### Select the versions to install